Frequently Asked Questions

 If you need to change the date of your stay this will be subject to availability.
 We will do our best to help but reserve the right to levy an administration charge of £50 for any amendments to your booking.
 Amendments are not usually possible within 12 weeks of your arrival date.

-• Guests will usually be asked for £100 damage deposit, which is returnable within 14 days of your departure provided the property is left in good condition, with all food and rubbish removed at the end of your stay, and the house rules adhered to.
+• Guests will usually be asked for £100 deposit, which is returnable within 7 days of your departure provided the property is left in good condition, with all food and rubbish removed at the end of your stay, and the house rules adhered to.
+This is returnable within 7 days of departure provided the property is left clean and tidy, with all food and rubbish removed, and the house rules adhered to.
+If you do not show up for your stay, or if you cancel within 12 weeks of your arrival date, your deposit will automatically be transferred into our bursary fund.

 • A high-speed internet connection is available at Taigh Whin and Nead Bernera.
 Feada Coille has a lower-speed connection, ok for basic browsing but unsuitable for streaming or uploads.